msolberg/rhel-osp-on-satellite6/doc/install.md

 From this point forward when referencing domains we will refer to example.com, but you should substitute your relevant domain.

-TODO:  Shouldn't we have a DNS capsule provisioned for this?

 ### Creating the OpenStack Subnets

 A Subnet in Satellite 6 is the definition of your actual network